-If you have decided for your newborn or for yourself to undergo a circumcision procedure, Marina Del Rey Hospital has the highly skilled specialists able to perform this procedure under the safest and most modern conditions.
+If you have decided for your newborn or for yourself to undergo a circumcision procedure, Cedars-Sinai Marina del Rey Hospital has highly skilled specialists able to perform this procedure under the safest and most modern conditions.
 With extensive experience in numerous medical treatments and surgeries, our urologists are the best choice for you when it comes to high rates of success.

 It normally takes from 7 to 10 days for the penis to heal completely.
 Following the procedure, the penis may be swollen and reddened.
 You may feel a burning sensation while urinating and mild to moderate pain that can be easily controlled with pain medicines.
 The risk of complications is low and may include: